1. Ask your drilling company to put in writing that all of

 to obtain the millions of gallons of water they will need to do the

 drilling and fracing?
-On one local site the driller put on
+At one Pennsylvania site the driller put on

-their permit application that they needed approx. 100,000 gallons
+their permit application that they needed approximately 100,000 gallons

-for each drilling and approximately 6 million for
+for each well drilled and approximately 6 million for

 7. Where do they

-intend to store these millions of gallons of water?
+intend to store the millions of gallons of flowback or produced water?
 Are they

-planning a water impoundment?
+planning an impoundment dam?
 Freshwater only, or also

 wastewater?
 Since many of the drillers are now recycling water